opncell/opncell/docs.md

 The main components of the 4G/5G NSA architecture are:

 - User Equipment (UE): The mobile device used by the end user.
-- Evolved NodeB (eNB): The base station that connects the UE to the core network
+- [Evolved NodeB (eNB)](https://teletopix.org/what-is-the-difference-between-gnb-and-enb-gnb/#:~:text=The%20terms%20%E2%80%9CgNB%E2%80%9D%20(gNodeB,Long%2DTerm%20Evolution)%20networks.): The base station that connects the UE to the core network
 - Evolved Packet Core (EPC): The core network in the 4G/5G NS architecture, which has several services like SGW, PGW, MME, etc.

 ## 1.1.1 4G/ 5G NSA Core